dshyleshkarthik7-hue/python-api-parser/README.md

 print(user.zipcode)
 ```

-Your application now works with clean, typed Python objects instead of raw dictionaries.
+Now the rest of your application works with clean Python objects instead of raw dictionaries.

 ---